creativecreatorormaybenot/clock/README.md

 * Ideas for weather condition animations:

+  + Thunderstorm: make the raindrops animate as can be seen [here](https://cdn.dribbble.com/users/2120934/screenshots/6193517/17_tstorm.gif?vid=1).

   + Cloudy: parallax movement of the different clouds.

-  + Thunderstorm: make the raindrops animate as can be seen [here](https://cdn.dribbble.com/users/2120934/screenshots/6193517/17_tstorm.gif?vid=1).
+  + Foggy: ping pong movement of all the bars that is easy on the eyes (needs a curve).

 * Find better start and end positions for the ball.